Welcome to the Media Copyright Agency.

 Media Monitoring Organisations

 There are a number of media monitoring agencies who are licenced to use our publications in their media monitoring service.
-Currently these are Isentia, Streem and Meltwater.

 Please get in touch with us about a licence if you are using a media monitoring service, to make sure you are covered for your own copying and use of the media monitoring material you receive.
+You may have already received this information (for businesses operating in New Zealand or New Zealand and overseas) or this information (for businesses operating outside New Zealand) from your MMO about this.

 All our licensed media monitoring organisations are required to provide us with information about their clients and the type of service they provide.
 We use this information to run our licensing scheme, including helping to ensure that appropriate licences are in place, to calculate fees, and to calculate royalties that are due to our publishers.